History of Russia

 By the mid-1980s, with the weaknesses of Soviet economic and political structures becoming acute, Mikhail Gorbachev embarked on major reforms, which eventually led to the weakening of the communist party and dissolution of the Soviet Union, leaving Russia again on its own and marking the start of the history of post-Soviet Russia.
 The Russian Soviet Federative Socialist Republic renamed itself as the Russian Federation and became the primary successor state to the Soviet Union.
-Russia assumed the USSR's permanent membership in the UN Security Council, and inherited the Soviet Union's entire nuclear arsenal, confirmed in 1994 after signing the Budapest Memorandum.
 Russia retained its nuclear arsenal but lost its superpower status.
 Scrapping the central planning and state-ownership of property of the Soviet era in the 1990s, new leaders, led by President Vladimir Putin, took political and economic power after 2000 and engaged in an assertive foreign policy.
 Coupled with economic growth, Russia has since regained significant global status as a world power.
 Russia's 2014 annexation of the Crimean Peninsula led to economic sanctions imposed by the United States and the European Union.
-Russia's 2022 invasion of Ukraine led to massive sanctions designed to permanently weaken the modern sector of the economy.
+Russia's 2022 invasion of Ukraine led to significantly expanded sanctions.
 Under Putin's leadership, corruption in Russia is rated as the worst in Europe, and Russia's human rights situation has been increasingly criticized by international observers.